sauravraghuvanshi/azure-docs-powershell/Az/Az.Websites/Import-AzWebAppKeyVaultCertificate.md

 ```

 ### -KeyVaultName
-The name of the keyvault.
+The name of the keyvault or Id of the KeyVault.

 ```yaml
 Type: System.String